markusfrenzel/runpress/README.txt

 = Where can I find documentation on the plugin? = Refer to the <a href="http://markusfrenzel.de/wordpress/?page_id=2247" target="_blank">Plugin Webpage</a>

-= I've installed and configured the plugin but I do not see any running activities on my webpage! = You've got to import your running activities from Runtastic into your wordpress database and setup a shortcode to display your data in your webpage.
+= I've installed and configured the plugin but I do not see any sports activities on my webpage! = You've got to import your activities from Runtastic into your wordpress database and setup a shortcode to display your data in your webpage.
 Have a look at the admin page, "RunPress", "Local DB" or check the documentation.

 = How do I display my activities on my website? =
-It is possible in post and pages (via shortcodes) and there is also a widget to display your very latest running activity, your High-Scores or the last 5 running activities in the sidebar of your wordpress page.
+It is possible in post and pages (via shortcodes) and there is also a widget to display your very latest sport activity, your High-Scores or the last 5 sports activities in the sidebar of your wordpress page.

 = How do I create a shortcode? =
 The easiest way is to use the integrated shortcode generator.
 It is located in your admin page, "RunPress", "Shortcode Generator".
 There a also some examples mentioned.